Top 10 Marketing Dashboard Ideas for Tech Companies

 How to build it in Klips

-- Use native connectors to authenticate each platform.
+• Use built-in connectors to connect to and authenticate with each service.

-- Create a “Data Sources” dashboard with source status, owner, and refresh frequency.
+• Add Klips for each service to build a centralized “Data Sources” dashboard that includes source status, owner, and refresh frequency.

 Pro tip